spacetelescope/jwst/docs/cube_build/source/arguments.rst

 to create a cube with channel 1 and 2 the argument list is ``--channel='1, 2'``.
 If this value is not specified then all the channels contained in the input list of files will be used in constructing the cube.

+* ``--band [string]``
-* ``--band ``, this is a MIRI option and the  only valid values  are SHORT,MEDIUM,LONG, or ALL.
+This is a MIRI option and the  only valid values  are SHORT,MEDIUM,LONG, or ALL.
   If the ``--subchannel`` argument is given, then only data corresponding to that subchannel will be used in  constructing the cube.
 Only one option is possible, so IFU cubes are created either per subchannel or using all the subchannels the input data cover.
 If this value is not specified then all the subchannels contained in the input list of files will be used in constructing the cube.

+* ``--grating [string] ``
-* ``--grating``, this is a NIRSPEC option and only valid values are PRISM, G140M, G140H, G235M, G235H, G395M, G395H, or ALL.
+This is a NIRSPEC option and only valid values are PRISM, G140M, G140H, G235M, G235H, G395M, G395H, or ALL.
   If the option ALL is used then all the gratings in the assocation are used.
   Since association tables will only contain exposures of the same resolution, the use of ALL, will at most combine data from grating G140M, G235M & G395M or G140H, G235H & G395H together.
 The user can supply a comma separated string containing the gratings to use.

+* ``--filter [string] ``
-* ``-filter ``, this is a NIRSPEC  option and the only valid options are Clear, F100LP, F070LP, F170LP, F290LP, or ALL.
+This is a NIRSPEC  option and the only valid options are Clear, F100LP, F070LP, F170LP, F290LP, or ALL.
 To cover the full wavelength range of NIRSPEC the option ALL can be used (provided the exposures in the association table contain all the filters).
 The user can supply a comma separated string containing the filters to use.